noiseprotocol/noise_spec/noise.md

 The authentication properties are:

- 0.  **No authentication.**  This payload may have been sent by any party, including an active attacker.
+ *  **0 = No authentication.**  This payload may have been sent by any party, including an active attacker.

- 1.  **Sender authentication *vulnerable* to key-compromise impersonation (KCI)**.
-The sender authentication is based on a static-static DH (`"dhss"`) involving both parties' long-term key pairs.
+ *  **1 = Sender authentication *vulnerable* to key-compromise impersonation
+    (KCI)**.
+The sender authentication is based on a static-static DH (`"dhss"`) involving both parties' static key pairs.
 If the recipient's long-term private key has been compromised, this authentication can be forged.
 Note that a future version of Noise might include signatures, which could improve this security property, but brings other trade-offs.

- 2.  **Sender authentication *resistant* to key-compromise impersonation (KCI)**.
+ *  **2 = Sender authentication *resistant* to key-compromise impersonation
+     (KCI)**.
 The sender authentication is based on an ephemeral-static DH (`"dhes"` or `"dhse"`) between the sender's static key pair and the recipient's ephemeral key pair.
 Assuming the recipient's ephemeral private